 Transactions: 400 USD

-Cool feature: customers are able to rate the call at the end of it. either with stars or emojis.
+Cool feature: customers can rate the call at the end of it.
+Either with stars or emojis.
 It's fun!
-And fun can lift your rating ratio up to 35% 😊
+And fun can lift your rating ratio to 35% 😊

 Business hours of support

 Keep in mind phone support will be only triggered when it meets your scheduling criteria.

 Let's say, for example, you want to set different schedules for the support of English and Spanish speakers since your customers are on several timezones.

 Pro-tip: you can create and set as many schedules types as you want according to agent skills or language, for example.

 Agent's schedules and the type of support can offer can be easily managed and set up.